RawanAhmed444/Image-Threshold-Segmentation-Platform/README.md

 - **Modular & Extensible**
   - Clean code structure for easy experimentation and extension
   - Jupyter notebooks for interactive exploration

-_All segmentation and thresholding algorithms are implemented from scratch, without using OpenCV for the main processing steps in Python._

 ---